CallmeInnocent/GoG-WaveSpec/README.md

 - **West:** 5°W
 - **East:** 10°E

-The extracted dataset contains a **31 × 31 spatial grid** at approximately 0.5° spacing.
+The extracted dataset contains a **31 × 31 spatial grid** at 0.5° spacing.

 The rectangular domain is used as the analysis region for this study and should not be interpreted as a formal geographic definition of the entire Gulf of Guinea.